JasperFx/marten/documentation/getting_started.md

 ## Adding Marten to a .Net Core Application

+<[info]>
+There's a very small [sample project in the Marten codebase](https://github.com/JasperFx/marten/tree/master/src/AspNetCoreWithMarten) that shows the mechanics for wiring
+Marten into a .Net Core application.
+<[/info]>

 By popular demand, Marten 3.12 added extension methods to quickly integrate Marten into any .Net Core application that uses the `IServiceCollection` abstractions to register IoC services.

 In the `Startup.ConfigureServices()` method of your .Net Core application (or you can use `IHostBuilder.ConfigureServices()` as well) make a call to `AddMarten()` to register Marten services like so: